Harmony Alliance Members are drawn from three constituency groups:

 Organisational members working for the advancement and inclusion of migrant and refugee women* in Australia are expected to:

-- Demonstrate that the principal purpose and activity of the organisation includes supporting the wellbeing of migrant and refugee women and advancing their social, economic and cultural participation.
+- Demonstrate a significant commitment by the organisation to support the wellbeing of migrant and refugee women and advancing their social, economic and cultural participation.

 Individual members are expected to: